HemaDeviU/SuperTell/README.md

 #### **3. Diverse Prediction Markets**
 - **Crypto Focus**: Initially focuses on cryptocurrency price predictions, catering to the rapidly growing crypto audience.
 - **Future Expansion**: Plans to broaden the scope to include other prediction categories, such as:
-  - **Sports**: Predict match outcomes or player performances.
+  - NEO, GAS, ETH and other tokens price prediction
-  - **Weather**: Bet on weather conditions or events.
+  - Variable Epochs of 5 minutes, 1 hour etc
-  - **Global Trends**: Expand to various topics like entertainment, politics, and more.
+  - Social profiles and leaderboard
-- **Inclusive Platform**: Aims to attract diverse users by offering a wide range of prediction opportunities.
+- **Inclusive Platform**: Aims to attract diverse users by offering a wide range of prediction opportunities and be the superapp of all defi gamified platform.

 ## Business Model